danielbmathews/compare_datasets/README.md

 | Added Fields | ['ColC', 'ColD'] |
 | Lost Fields  | ['ColB']         |

+Note: the tabulate library can create the markdown tables from DataFrames.

 ## Options
 1. _Ignore Order_.
 Default False.
 When True, then row